cicl-stanford/counterfactual_decisions/README.md

 ```

 where `<trial>` is the trial number from `1` to `18`.
 This flag can be left off to run all 18 trials.
-`--cf` and `--hyp` indicates running the counterfactual and hypothetical simulation models, respectively.
+`--cf` and `--hyp` indicate running the counterfactual and hypothetical simulation models, respectively.
 Both, neither, or just one of these flags can be included.
 For example, the command to run only the counterfactual model on all 18 trials is: